helmarw/yarh.io-mods/README.md

 i uploded modified stl files for the frontpanel. i also closed a few holes i didnt utilize and simplified the cabeling for my purpose.
-Added a holder for a PureThermal2-UVC FLIR-camera to the housing.
+Made a battery cover with place to store the stylus and added a holder for a PureThermal2-UVC FLIR-camera to the housing.

 The additional parts i used: